Costa Rica Winter Break Trip Overview

 During this program, you will…

-- Volunteer in local communities for up to 20 hours of service including working with local children
+- Earn up to 20 hours of community service working with local children

 - See a plethora of wildlife in its natural habitat including sea turtles, white-faced monkeys, giant iguanas and of course, sloths!